Skin gambling: Government responses

 The government of the Isle of Man enacted licensing conditions in February 2017 permitting online-gambling operators to allow players to deposit, gamble with and withdraw virtual items such as skins.
 This is performed under strict regulation to ensure that all gambling is done using certified random number generators (RNGs) and that no minors participate.
 This was seen as potentially restoring the skin-gambling market after the 2016 incidents.
 In August 2017, the United Kingdom's Gambling Commission opened an investigation into skin gambling.
 The commission has successfully prosecuted two owners of a UK website that promoted virtual-goods gambling related to FIFA games on charges of advertising unlawful gambling and encouraging underage gambling.
 The commission published its report in December 2017, finding that 11% of 11-to-16-year-old children in the UK had participated in skin gambling, in part as the result of the lack of safeguards against underage use on skin-gambling sites.
 The commission announced that it is prepared to take criminal action, but that is needs the assistance of parents and game companies to enforce underage-gambling rules.

 In February 2018, the Danish government blocked access to six skin-gambling sites following a court case between the Danish Gambling Authority and two Danish telecommunication companies.
 The court ruled that since the skin-betting sites were promoted at a site in the Danish language, they were required to have permission from the Danish Gambling Authority.
 The telecommunication companies had initially refused to comply with the demand by the Danish Gambling Authority to block access to the sites on grounds of principle, which led to the case going to court.
 The same court case also outlawed 18 other gambling sites not involved with skin gambling.

+With concerns over loot boxes in late 2017, the Dutch Gaming Authority reviewed several games containing loot box mechanics.
+In April 2018 the regulator determined that some of these systems violated Dutch gambling law because the items obtained could be traded outside the game and therefore had real-world value.
+The authority issued letters to publishers of several unnamed games giving them eight weeks to modify or remove the offending systems or face fines or criminal charges.

+On the June 20, 2018 compliance deadline, Valve disabled Global Offensive and Dota 2 item trading and access to the Steam Community Market for users within the Netherlands in response to the regulator's ruling, stating at the time that it did not understand or agree with the decision but had contacted the authority for clarification.

+Belgium issued a similar ruling shortly afterward.
+The Belgian Gaming Commission concluded that several games, including Counter-Strike: Global Offensive, Overwatch, and FIFA 18, contained loot box mechanics that violated Belgian gambling law.
+Unlike the Netherlands, Belgium did not set a specific deadline for compliance, but developers were expected to alter or remove the systems in order to comply with the law.